Rock Art Moon Calendars

 Moon Calendars in Negev Desert Rock Art

-Fig. 2 is a Negev rock art that resembles a centipede and is a creative way of counting the lunar calendar.
-This strange looking creature has twenty-eight legs with a square at the end.
-The centipede legs mimic the lunar cycle days with the square, which marks the moonless day’s station.
-The counting principle is similar to Lascaux Cave deer in Fig1.
-The space between its legs is large enough to place small stones to mark the days passed.
-By this method, a lunar cycle is completed when all the centipede legs are covered with stones.
+Fig. 2 is a Negev rock art resembles a centipede, that was a creative way of forming a lunar calendar.
+This strange-looking creature has twenty-eight legs with a square at the end.
+The legs mimic a day in the lunar cycle with the square marking the moonless day’s station.
+In this counting scheme, each centipede leg corresponds to a day passed, and when they fully counted it marks the moon cycle completion.
+The moon cycle counting principle is similar to the Lascaux Cave deer presented in Fig1.

 More deciphering, in a new book Rock Art in Israel, available online.

 Copyright © All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed in whole or part without the express written permission of israelrockart.com